rvjansen/vma/Readme.txt

 I needed a place to keep some fixes to the code.
 I also store executables for Linux and macOS here.
 No Windows, sorry.

+The macOS arm64 executable is signed and stored in a notarized and stapled .dmg image; this should give you (and me) less trouble with the SIP mechanisms.

 Fixed here:

 - a segfault on starting vma without arguments